-In particular, in Chile, our CEOPs provide for early termination by Chile in certain circumstances, depending upon the phase of the CEOP.
-For example, pursuant to the Fell Block CEOP, under which we are in the exploitation phase, Chile may terminate the CEOP if (i) we stop performing any of the substantial obligations assumed under the Fell Block CEOP without cause and do not cure such nonperformance pursuant to the terms of the concession, following notice of breach or (ii) our oil activities are interrupted for more than three years due to force majeure circumstances (as defined in the Fell Block CEOP).
+In Chile, our CEOPs provide for early termination by Chile in certain circumstances, depending upon the phase of the CEOP.
+For example, pursuant to the Fell Block CEOP, Chile has the right to terminate the CEOP under certain circumstances if we fail to perform.
 If the Fell Block CEOP is terminated in the exploitation phase, we will have to transfer to Chile, free of charge, any productive wells and related facilities, provided that such transfer does not interfere with our abandonment obligations and excluding certain pipelines and other assets.
 See "Item 4.
-Information on the Company-B. Business overview-Significant agreements-Chile-CEOPs-Fell Block CEOP."
+Information on the Company-B. Business Overview-Significant Agreements-Chile-CEOPs-Fell Block CEOP."
 If the CEOP is terminated early due to a breach of our obligations, we may not be entitled to compensation.
-Additionally, our CEOPs for the Tierra del Fuego Blocks, which are in the exploration phase, may be subject to early termination during this phase under circumstances including (i) a failure by us to comply with minimum work commitments at the termination of any exploration period, (ii) a failure to communicate our intention to proceed with the next exploration period 30 days prior to its termination, (iii) a failure to provide the Chilean Ministry of Energy requisite performance bonds, (iv) a voluntary relinquishment by us of all areas under the CEOP, (v) a failure by us to meet the requirements to enter into the exploitation phase upon the termination of the exploration phase, and (vi) a permanent suspension by us of all operations in the CEOP area or our declaration of bankruptcy.
+Our CEOPs for the Tierra del Fuego Blocks, which are in the exploration phase, may be subject to early termination during this phase under certain circumstances, including if we fail to perform under the terms of the CEOPs, voluntarily relinquish all areas under the CEOPs or if we cease to operate in the CEOP area or declare bankruptcy.
 If the Tierra del Fuego Block CEOPs are terminated within the exploration phase, we are released from all obligations under the CEOPs, except for obligations regarding the abandonment of fields, if any.
 See "Item 4.

-Information on the Company-B. Business overview-Significant agreements-Chile-CEOPs."There can be no assurance that the early termination of any of our CEOPs would not have a material adverse effect on us.
+Information on the

+Company-B. Business Overview-Significant Agreements-Chile-CEOPs."
+There can be no assurance that the early termination of any of our CEOPs would not have a material adverse effect on us.
 In addition, according to the Chilean Constitution, Chile is entitled to expropriate our rights in our CEOPs for reasons of public interest.
 Although Chile would be required to indemnify us for such expropriation, there can be no assurance that any such indemnification will be paid in a timely manner or in an amount sufficient to cover the harm to our business caused by such expropriation.